RedrootDEV/WhatsAppDesktop-NoStore/README.md

 The script follows these steps to download and install WhatsApp:

-1. Opens the Chrome browser and visits the website "https://store.rg-adguard.net/".
+1. Opens the Chrome/Chromium browser and visits the website "https://store.rg-adguard.net/".

 2. Sends the URL of the WhatsApp download page to the input field on the website.